Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: Research Challenges and Opportunities

 \section{Research Challenges and Opportunities}

-The design of H\acp{ris} (Section~\ref{sec:Hybrid}), and their representative applicative capabilities (Section~\ref{sec:Comm}) provide an indication of the feasibility and gains of H\acp{ris}.
+The design of H\acp{ris} (Section~\ref{sec:Hybrid}) and their representative applicative capabilities (Section~\ref{sec:Comm}) provide an indication of the concept's feasibility and gains.
 Their ability to carry out reflection and sensing simultaneously gives rise to a multitude of research challenges and opportunities.
-Some important studies, which we expect to play a key role in unveiling the potential of such metasurface architectures in H\ac{ris}-empowered wireless communications, are next discussed.
+Some important investigations, which we expect to play a key role in unveiling the potential of such metasurface architectures in future smart wireless environments, are next discussed.

 {\bf Fundamental Limits:} The inclusion of RF sensing capabilities at metasurfaces considerably changes the operation of metasurface-assisted wireless communication systems.
-This motivates the characterization of the fundamental limits of H\ac{ris}-empowered communications in terms of achievable rate.
-Such an analysis can quantify the added value of H\acp{ris} compared to purely reflective RISs, in a manner which is invariant of the operation of the network end entities.
+This motivates the characterization of the fundamental limits of H\ac{ris}-empowered sensing-aided communications in terms of achievable rate.
+Such an analysis can quantify the added value of H\acp{ris} compared to solely reflective RISs, in a manner that is invariant of the operation of the network end entities.

-{\bf Operation Protocols:} HRISs provide additional network design degrees of freedom compared to reflective RISs, motivating novel algorithmic designs to exploit them.
-Their RF sensing capability enables application processing at the metasurface side (e.g., localization, AoA estimation, and radio mapping), which can be used locally or shared to the network for management purposes.
-In the latter case, efficient information exchange protocols are needed (possibly among multiple HRISs and BSs), while considering rate-limited in- or out-of-band control links, as well as self-configuring HRISs.
+{\bf Operation Protocols:} HRISs provide additional network design degrees of freedom compared to conventional RISs and inherently facilitate integrated sensing and communications schemes, motivating novel algorithmic designs for their exploitation.
+Their RF sensing, and the relevant computing capabilities, enable signal processing at the metasurface side (e.g., direction estimation, localization, and RF mapping), which can be used locally to enable their self-configuration, thus significantly reducing the network overhead for HRIS optimization, or shared to the network for management purposes.
+In the latter case, efficient low-latency control protocols are needed (possibly among multiple HRISs and BSs), while considering rate-limited in- or out-of-band control links, as well as self-configuring HRISs.